gamegine/snapshot-diff/README.md

 ## Requirement

-snapshot-diff is currently planned to work on QNAP nas with docker through the [container-station](https://www.qnap.com/fr-fr/software/container-station) implementation offered by QNAP
+snapshot-diff is currently planned to work on QNAP nas with docker through the [container-station](https://www.qnap.com/fr-fr/software/container-station) implementation

 ## :floppy_disk: Install

 - install [container-station](https://www.qnap.com/fr-fr/software/container-station) using QNAP App Center
-- Creating an Application usin the content of `docker-compose.yml`
+- Creating an Application using the content of `docker-compose.yml`

 ## :sos: Troubleshooting